JUGGHM/PENet_ICRA2021/README.md

 Mu Hu, Shuling Wang, Bin Li, Shiyu Ning, Li Fan, and [Xiaojin Gong](https://person.zju.edu.cn/en/gongxj) at Zhejiang University and Huawei Shanghai.

 ## Results
-### Precision
-The proposed full model ranks 1st in the [KITTI depth completion](http://www.cvlibs.net/datasets/kitti/eval_depth.php?benchmark=depth_completion) online leaderboard at the time of submission.
++ The proposed full model ranks 1st in the [KITTI depth completion](http://www.cvlibs.net/datasets/kitti/eval_depth.php?benchmark=depth_completion) online leaderboard at the time of submission.
-### Inference Efficiency: Fast
-It infers much faster than most of the top ranked methods.
++ It infers much faster than most of the top ranked methods.

-### Training Efficiency: Small GPU Consuming and No Additional Dataset Required
-Both ENet and PENet can be trained thoroughly on 2x11G GPUs.
++ Both ENet and PENet can be trained thoroughly on 2x11G GPU.

-Our network is trained with the KITTI dataset alone,  pretraining on Cityscapes or other similar driving dataset (either synthetic or real).
++ Our network is trained with the KITTI dataset alone, pretraining on Cityscapes or other similar driving dataset (either synthetic or real).

 ## A Strong Two-branch Backbone
++ Two branch
++ Geometric encoding

-## Dilated CSPN++
+## Dilated and Accelerated CSPN++
++ Dilated CSPN++

-## Accelerated CSPN++
++ Accelerated CSPN++

 ## Contents